DraftKings processor seeks NY court's help

 "Vantiv understandably is uncertain of its obligations and rights," it added.
 "An expedited determination is requested and required given the fast-moving legal landscape."

 A spokesman for Schneiderman declined to comment on Thursday.
-A lawyer for Vantiv did not immediately respond to a request for comment.
+DraftKings and a lawyer for Vantiv did not immediately respond to requests for comment.

-David Boies, a lawyer for DraftKings, in a statement said daily fantasy sports is a "game of skill" under New York law, and a ruling to that effect from the state appeals court would "remove the uncertainty" for players and business partners.